RogueSMG/Scavenger/README.md

 ## A Bonus Resource for Beginners

-I've also made a small blog at [TheHackrSpace.com](https://thehackrspace.com) where I keep updating about various Infosec and Bug Bounty related stuff, mainly aimed at beginners like me. do check that out! <3
+I've also made a small blog at [TheHackrSpace.com](https://thehackrspace.com) where I keep updating about various Infosec and Bug Bounty related stuff, mainly aimed at beginners like me.
+Do Check that Out! <3

 ## A Note of Thanks